College News in Brief...

 Nabila Walji Photo Competition

-Librarian Departure
+Librarian Send-Off

 Manuscript on Loan

 Keble’s Manuscript 39 is a luxurious Book of Hours produced in Paris in around 1440, and is one of the treasures of the Library.
 It returned to France on loan last month to feature in an exhibition at the Condé Museum focusing on another book of Hours called Les Très Riches Heures du Duc de Berry, or the ‘Mona Lisa of Manuscripts’.
 The artist of our manuscript was clearly familiar with the Très Riches Heures: as the exhibition demonstrates, he imitated some of its details in his own remarkable calendar illustration within the book, depicting each month of the year.
-The exhibition is at the Condé Museum in the Château de Chantilly until 5 October 2025.
+The exhibition is open until 5 October 2025.